jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 ```

 I’ve used inline styles here for readability and to help demonstrate how this works,
-but using a CSS-in-JS solution,
-or even something like CSS modules can easily be swapped out,
-and won’t have any affect on the form component above.
+but any CSS-in-JS solution can be used instead and won’t have any affect on the form component above.
 By keeping all styling encapsulated in this component,
 the rest of the application doesn’t need to know anything about the Button beyond its props API.